 I’m continually amazed at businesses who advertise email as a way of making contact, only to fall short of reciprocating.
 We do our best in my business to always respond within 24 hours during the working week — and we’ve been known to reply on weekends.
 Even a polite “I’m sorry I’m unable to take this project on at the moment” is far nicer than just ignoring the enquirer.
 I know I’d book elsewhere before approaching again those who failed to return my enquiry the first time around.

 Measure your own business email replies — do you respond in a timely manner?

-This post first appeared as part of Issue 442 of the SitePoint Tribune, a very popular email newsletter that I am co-editor of.
+This post first appeared as part of Issue 442 of the SitePoint Tribune, a very popular email newsletter that I was co-editor of.
 Thanks to SitePoint for allowing me to reproduce the work here.